 During the process, you may be surprised or even embarrassed to find out that you spend way more than expected on entertainment, vacations, or any other non-essential aspects while neglecting some of the key components such as saving for a down payment.
 That is completely okay.
 We all deserve to have some fun.
 I do want to emphasize again the honesty principle: please document your cash flows honestly based on what you actually spend in the last 12 months.
 You can decide to cut back on some categories once you have a complete picture and can do a thorough evaluation of your plan.

 After you have a good understanding of your net worth and current cash flow, you will want to consider qualitative factors that will have a big impact on your financial plan.
 Your dependents are an important qualitative consideration.
 They can be your kids (or future kids), your parents, extended family, or anyone else whose are dependent on you.

 Step 4: List out any other qualitative factors that impact you

 - Your risk tolerance

-- Your knowledge about money and how much time and effort you realistically can put into educating yourself about money
+- Your knowledge about money (including key personal finance terms) and how much time and effort you realistically can put into educating yourself about money

 - Culture norms you may want to adhere to